dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The preceding example demonstrates two important concepts:

 * Middleware can run before `UseRouting` to modify the data that routing operates upon.
-    * Typically middleware that appears before routing modifies some property of the request, such as <xref:Microsoft.AspNetCore.Builder.RewriteBuilderExtensions.UseRewriter*>, <xref:Microsoft.AspNetCore.Builder.HttpMethodOverrideExtensions.UseHttpMethodOverride*>, or <xref:Microsoft.AspNetCore.Builder.UsePathBaseExtensions.UsePathBase*>.
+    * Usually middleware that appears before routing modifies some property of the request, such as <xref:Microsoft.AspNetCore.Builder.RewriteBuilderExtensions.UseRewriter*>, <xref:Microsoft.AspNetCore.Builder.HttpMethodOverrideExtensions.UseHttpMethodOverride*>, or <xref:Microsoft.AspNetCore.Builder.UsePathBaseExtensions.UsePathBase*>.
 * Middleware can run between `UseRouting` and <xref:Microsoft.AspNetCore.Builder.EndpointRoutingApplicationBuilderExtensions.UseEndpoints*> to process the results of routing before the endpoint is executed.
     * Usually middleware that run between `UseRouting` and `UseEndpoints` inspect metadata to understand the endpoints.
     * Middleware that run between `UseRouting` and `UseEndpoints` typically makes a security decision, such as `UseAuthorization`, or `UseCors`.